Insoo Kim Berg: Biography

 Berg was born and raised in Seoul, Korea.
 She was a pharmacy major at Ewha Womans University in Seoul.
 In 1957, she travelled to the United States after her marriage to Charles Berg, to continue her studies.
-With her background in pharmacy, she worked as a tech, then worked in an animal lab, and worked with a guy who did stomach cancer research.
+With her background in pharmacy, she worked as a tech, then worked in an animal lab, and worked with a stomach cancer researcher.
 She continued her studies in pharmacy and science because that is what her parents wanted, but then realized she could pick whatever she wanted, so went into social work.
 She began her studies at University of Wisconsin-Milwaukee in 1960, earning undergraduate and graduate degrees in social work.
 She subsequently began her social work practice in Milwaukee.
 Berg and her first husband, Charles, divorced in 1972.
 They have a daughter, Sarah K. Berg.

 Berg completed post-graduate studies at the Family Institute of Chicago, the Menninger Foundation in Kansas, and the Mental Research Institute (MRI) in Palo Alto, California.
 At the MRI she also met her future husband, Steve de Shazer.
 She and Steve married in June 1977.

 Berg died on January 10, 2007, in Milwaukee, at the age of 72.